 It is believed that up to two thirds of all women are affected by sexual dysfunction (FSD), and it mainly affects women who have emotional or stress-related problems.

 Furthermore, little is known about the causes and treatment options are inadequate, although a versatile approach seems to be the best solution.
 In this study, Ashwagandha combined with therapy reduced stress and increased testosterone levels, factors that both cause FSD could.
 However, the scientists determined that Ashwagandha should not be considered an aphrodisiac because the supplement did not affect sexual desire.

-A randomized double-blind pilot study with a placebo control group was carried out in the "Trupti Hospital" and the "Santati Fertility Center", Thane in Maharashtra in India.
+A randomised double-blind pilot study with a placebo control group was carried out in the 'Trupti Hospital' and the 'Santati Fertility Center', Thane in Maharashtra in India.
 A total of 50 women between the ages of 21 and 50, who had been in a steady heterosexual relationship for over a year and were diagnosed with female sexual dysfunction (FDS), received Ashwagandha or a placebo supplement twice daily for eight weeks and took it also participate in an advisory program.

 Sexual function was assessed using two psychometric scales: the Female Sexual Function Index (FSFI) questionnaire and the Female Sexual Distress Scale (FSDS), as well as the total number of intercourse and the number of successful sexual experiences.

 After eight weeks, women who received Ashwagandha had the following: